FrancisWinson/jstaf.github.io/_posts/2017-01-29-gnome-setup.md

 [Topicons Plus](https://extensions.gnome.org/extension/1031/topicons/) - Moves software tray icons to be with your system tray icons in the top right of your screen.

-## Customize the user interface

-You can install new icons or shell themes to change the way your user interface looks.
+You can also install new icons or shell themes to change the way your user interface looks.
 I recommend checking out the following:

 * [Numix Circle icons](https://github.com/numixproject/numix-icon-theme-circle) - [Picture](http://me4oslav.deviantart.com/art/Numix-Circle-Linux-Desktop-Icon-Theme-414741466)